 - Maintain an understanding of current developments and issues in adult education and instructional technology and incorporate new methods, techniques and information education, training, consultation and communication

-- A diploma or a university degree
+- A diploma or a university degree in instructional design or adult education

 - Working knowledge of various instructional technologies (including e-learning)